Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 ## Pending Requests

-If you have enabled the ability for users to [register for new SpiraPlan accounts themselves](System.md/#security-settings), clicking on the "Pending Requests" administration option allows you to view a list of all the outstanding requests for new user accounts:
+If you have enabled the ability for users to [register for new Spira accounts themselves](System.md/#security-settings), clicking on the "Pending Requests" administration option allows you to view a list of all the outstanding requests for new user accounts:

 ![](img/System_Users_52.png)

 For each pending user request you can choose to either Approve or Deny the request:

-**Approve**: clicking this option will approve the user.
+- **Approve**: clicking this option will approve the user.
 They will get an email letting them know that they have been approved and can now log into the system.

-**Delete**: clicking this option will delete the pending user request from the system.
+- **Delete**: clicking this option will delete the pending user request from the system.

 ## View / Edit Product Roles